Portuguese GP: Mercedes' Lewis Hamilton on the brink of history

 Hamilton clinches maiden pole at the Portimao circuit

 Hamilton clinched his maiden pole at the Portimao circuit in Portugal.
 Notably, Hamilton was the second-best to Bottas through all three practice sessions and the first two qualifying segments as well.
 He was also slower during the first runs in Q3 at Portimao.
 However, Mercedes changed to the medium tyres on both cars as Hamilton packed a punch and pushed Bottas to second.

 Here's what Hamilton said after clinching pole position

+After taking the pole position, Hamilton stated that it was hard.
+He added that he had to keep digging to find that extra time.
 "I can't tell you how hard that was today.
 Valtteri's been so quick this weekend, he's topped every session, so I've just been digging and digging and digging and trying to find that extra time," he said.